Estimated reading time: 8 minutes

 Once you’ve got your flyers printed, it’s time to get them to your audience.
 Informational flyers and product sheets are usually handed directly to people with whom you’ve already engaged, whether in your office or at a trade show.
 If you’re promoting an event or want to advertise your business in general, you’re going to have to think about your broader distribution options.

 The easiest way to get the word out is to place your flyers where your audience goes.
-This is the option with the least amount of work because you simply need to ask someone if it’s okay if you use a little space on their bulletin board, window or in their waiting room.
-Use a holder – not only does it place your flyers upright, it adds a touch of professionalism.
+This is the option with the least amount of work because you simply need to ask someone if it’s okay if you use a little space on their bulletin board or in their window.
+Waiting rooms and other local businesses are also great places to display your flyers – just stack them in a holder to keep the flyers upright and add a touch of professionalism.

 The world is loaded with distractions, and you’ve only got a second or two to catch your customer’s eye.
-You need to make a great first impression.
-By taking the time to craft good flyer copy and an attractive design, it’s amazing what a single piece of paper can do for your business.
+By taking the time to craft good flyer copy and an attractive design, you’ll make a great first impression for your business.